ArwaAlnitaifi/Infrastructure-as-Code/README.md

 # InfrastructureAsCode
-In this project infrastructre as code for high-availability web app was designed and deployed using AWS CloudFormation, YAML, and JSON.
+In this project infrastructure as code for high-availability web app was designed and deployed using AWS CloudFormation, YAML, and JSON.

 ## How to Run